Stefanovicius/elemental-js/README.md

 ## Introduction

 Tired of the heavyweight frameworks?
 Want something simple yet powerful?
-Elemental.js is your spell-book for creating dynamic, responsive web interfaces with minimal fuss.
+Elemental.js is your spell-book for creating simple dynamic, web interfaces with minimal fuss.
 Simple syntax, powerful features - all in one compact package.

 ## Features